 Before GST was implemented, some of the industries such as textile and construction were highly unorganised and unregulated.
 The implementation of GST has seen the inclusion of provisions for online payments and compliances.
 Even the availing of input credit has been clearly defined to avoid confusion, thus bringing in regulation and accountability to these sectors.

-In 2006, P. Chidambaram, then Finance Minister of India, proposed the introduction of GST on 1 April 2010, and the Constitution Amendment Bill was passed in 2011 to enable the introduction of the GST law.
+In 2006, P. Chidambaram, Former Finance Minister of India, proposed the introduction of GST on 1st April 2010 and the Constitution Amendment Bill was passed in 2011 to enable the introduction of the GST law.
 In 2012, the Standing Committee started discussions regarding GST, and tabled its report on GST a year later.
 In 2014, the new Finance Minister at the time, Arun Jaitley, reintroduced the GST Bill in Parliament, and the bill was passed in Lok Sabha in 2015.
 However, the implementation of the law was delayed as it was not passed in Rajya Sabha.

 GSTN went live in 2016, and the amended model GST law was passed in both the Lok Sabha as well as the Rajya Sabha.
 The President of India also gave assent to the law in 2016.
-2017 saw the passing of 4 supplementary GST Bills in Lok Sabha as well as the approval of the same by the Cabinet.
-Rajya Sabha then passed 4 supplementary GST Bills and the new tax regime was implemented on 1 July, 2017.
+In 2017 the passing of 4 supplementary GST Bills in Lok Sabha as well as the approval of the same by the Cabinet.
+Rajya Sabha then passed 4 supplementary GST Bills and the new tax regime was implemented on 1st July 2017.

-The Goods and Services Tax Network (GSTN) is responsible for managing the IT system in regard to the GST Portal.
+The GSTN or Goods and Services Tax Network is responsible for managing the IT system in regard to the GST Portal.
 It is a non-profit, non-government organisation and is the database for the official GST Portal.

 The current structure of the GST Network can be summed up as follows: